comychitz/cast/examples/example1/README.md

 # example1
-A simple example project where a main drive is the sole object in the src folder.
+A simple example project where a main driver is the sole object in the `src` folder.

 ```
-$ tree .
-.
 |--src
 | |--main.cpp
 ```